 Discernment of those called to ordained leadership really begins in the congregation, as the community notices the leaders among them whose call to ministry requires ordination.
 This opportunity to explore the discernment process will help equip congregation leaders to engage in this important work.

-For more information about the day, contact COM chair The Rev. Melanie Barbarito (firstname.lastname@example.org).
+For more information about the day, contact COM chair the Rev. Melanie Barbarito (contact information removed).